Skip to contents

 Table of finished tasks.

-Fetch tasks with different states from the data base.
+Fetch tasks with different states from the database.
 If tasks with different states are to be queried at the same time, this function prevents tasks from appearing twice.
 This could be the case if a worker changes the state of a task while the tasks are being fetched.
 Finished tasks are cached.

 Usage